What Is Thalassemia?

 Alpha Thalassemia

-Alpha thalassemia is happen due to the alpha-globin gene removal, which leads to the reduction or absent production of alpha-globin chains.
+It happens when the alpha-globin gene is missing, which causes a reduction or absence of production of alpha-globin chains.

 There are 4 main types of alpha thalassemia include: